Recovery Warriors Stick Around

 When I changed my focus to who I could help, instead of focusing on the loss, I felt a sense of peace and gratitude for not giving into to the lonely feelings and returning to the world of fair-weather friends through a relapse.

 While those words may seem cliché and worn, they aptly describe those who lift you up.
 Value them and in turn, be the same kind of person for them.
+Find the recovery warriors in your meetings and fight addiction together.

 Writing, and recovery heal the heart